semgrep/semgrep-docs/docs/semgrep-app/findings.md

 - **Fix the issue detected by the finding.** This is Semgrep's primary goal.
 In this case, the rule produces a **true positive** finding (such as a security issue) as intended and developers must change or address the code such that the rule no longer matches it.
 - **View the Semgrep rule and the matching code.** For developers aiming to understand their team's security posture, Semgrep provides a top-level report view through the Dashboard and a list view of findings in the Findings page that can be filtered by repository, rule, branch, or triage action.
-- **Triage the finding.** If the finding is not useful or important, deprioritize it through triaging.
+- **Triage the finding.** If the finding is not useful or important, deprioritize it through triage.
 Triage actions include ignoring and reopening.
 Triaging a finding to ignore it is one method to handle **false positives** without changing the rule or code.
 - **Remove the rule or code that generated the finding.** There are cases where Semgrep scans a file not meant for scanning or when a rule is irrelevant.
 You can remove the rule from the Rule board or add the file to the ignore list.
 To remove a rule, see [Managing triage states](../findings/#managing-triage-states-bulk-triage).
 - **Create a Jira ticket from the finding (for Enterprise/Team Tier users.)** For findings that require more extensive refactoring, users can create a ticket in Jira through Semgrep App to track its resolution.